- Education and Science

 More research in mice has shown that enzymes called sirtuins speed up metabolic activity (the rate of chemical reactions in the body) and stimulate the conversion of white fat into brown fat.
 We have sirtuins in our bodies too, so researchers want to discover if enhancing the activity of these enzymes will lead to weight loss in us.

 Researchers have also found that a group of chemicals called thiazolidazines, or TZDs, can change white fat to brown fat and increase the body's sensitivity to insulin.
 However, TZDs have dangerous side effects.
-They poison the liver and cause bone loss and they actually cause weight gain instead of weight loss.
+They poison the liver, cause bone loss, and cause weight gain instead of weight loss.
 Researchers think that there may be a way to safely use these chemicals to produce more brown fat in the body and stimulate weight loss, though.

 Investigating the role of brown and beige fat in adult humans is a relatively new area of research, but it could produce some very exciting health benefits.
 Interest in the fat types is escalating, especially since they offer hope for the increasingly common problems of obesity and type 2 diabetes.